Lameguy64/PSn00bSDK/doc/installation.md

      [here](https://cmake.org/download) if your package manager only provides older versions)

-   On Windows install [MSys2](https://www.msys2.org), then open the "MSys2 MSYS" shell and run this command:
+   On Windows you can obtain these dependencies by installing [MSys2](https://www.msys2.org), opening the "MSys2 MSYS" shell and running:

    ```bash
    pacman -Syu git mingw-w64-x86_64-make mingw-w64-x86_64-ninja mingw-w64-x86_64-cmake mingw-w64-x86_64-gcc